Minkov/pb-interactive-python/EN/01-Expressions-and-Statements/04-Reading-User-Input.md

 [slide]
 # Reading User Input
-Everything we receive from the console comes as a string
+Everything we receive from the console comes as a string.

 Reading user input is done with a simple command:
 ```python
 name = input()
 ```

 Everything we print on the console is converted to string
 ```python
 print("Hello World!")